 The West Campus neighborhood is located to the west of the University of Texas at Austin’s main campus north of downtown.
-It's a bustling area filled with student housing, historic homes, restaurants, bars, bookshops, and music venues.
+It’s a bustling area filled with student housing, historic homes, restaurants, bars, bookshops, and music venues.
+Here are just a few of our choices for the Best of West Campus.

 Bordered to the east by The Drag and to the west by North Lamar, this densely populated little community is more than just dive bars.
 You can find almost any kind of cuisine here, from Thai to pizza to Japanese to Brazilian BBQ and more.